htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

         -  ``lib`` Directory:

-           The files in the ``lib`` directory are the HTCondor libraries that must be linked in with user jobs for all of HTCondor’s checkpointing and migration features to be used. ``lib`` also contains scripts used by the *condor_compile* program to help re-link jobs with the HTCondor libraries.
-These files should be placed in a location that is world-readable, but they do not need to be placed in anyone’s ``PATH``.
+           The files in the ``lib`` directory are the HTCondor libraries that must be linked in with user jobs for all of HTCondor's checkpointing and migration features to be used. ``lib`` also contains scripts used by the *condor_compile* program to help re-link jobs with the HTCondor libraries.
+These files should be placed in a location that is world-readable, but they do not need to be placed in anyone's ``PATH``.
 The *condor_compile* script checks the configuration file for the location of the ``lib`` directory.